-Manage Graphs Menu:
+Manage Graphs Menu: Time Management Buttons

 When a band exists in the Main Bands Panel, the Time Management Buttons appear above the Time Band, along with the Guides and the State Management buttons, which will be discussed in further sections.
 There are different ways to change the view range for your bands.
 From the Manage Graphs Menu you can execute Pan To, Zoom In/Out, Pan Left/Right, and Reset Time.
 From the Time Band you can brush and execute pan, and also move the view frame among the entire band's frame.